MansoorMajeed/archived-esc.sh-hugo/content/blog/2020-03-31-deploying-a-production-ready-django-app-on-eks-using-gunicorn-and-nginx.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2020-03-31T14:48:26Z
+date: "2020-03-31T14:48:26Z"
-description = ""
+description: ""
-draft = true
+draft: true
-url = "deploying-a-production-ready-django-app-on-eks-using-gunicorn-and-nginx"
+title: Deploying a Production ready Django app on EKS using Gunicorn and Nginx
-title = "Deploying a Production ready Django app on EKS using Gunicorn and Nginx"
+url: deploying-a-production-ready-django-app-on-eks-using-gunicorn-and-nginx

-+++
+---